Miyamizu-MitsuhaSang/Dicts/README.md

 ## Getting Started

-Open `index.html` in your browser.
+Open `index.html` in your browser and you can access all the files through the hyperlink provided in the screen.

 ## File Structure